AY2526S1-CS2113-T10-1/tp/docs/UserGuide.md

 Format: `delete investment <INDEX_TO_DELETE>`

+- `<INDEX_TO_DELETE>` must be a positive, non-zero integer that should span the investments in the list.
+Use the `list investment` command to view the respective integer values corresponding to the investments that are in the list.

-Example of usage: `delete investment 3`
+Example of usage: `delete investment 3` (if there are 3 or more investments in the list)

 ![investmentdelete](./diagrams/screenshots/InvestmentDelete.png)